brugr9/Heartbeat51/README.md

 ### 2.1.
 Firewall

 MQTT standard port is 1883, we will use TCP as transport.
-In the Windows Defender Firewall allow TCP port 1883, e.g., by using an administrative PowerShell (see listing 2.1.).
+In the Windows Defender Firewall we allow TCP port 1883, e.g., by using an administrative PowerShell (see listing 2.1.).

 *Listing 2.1.: Firewall Rule "Allow TCP Port 1883"*
 ```PowerShell